–Sarasota/Manatee Real Estate Market Holds Steady in April

 The median time to contract, or number of days on market, increased for both markets in both counties.
 Single-family homes in Manatee spent more days on the market with a 2.1 percent increase to 48 days, Sarasota increased by 37.5 percent to 55 days.
 Sarasota condos spent more days with a 34.9 percent increase to a median 58 days on market and Manatee condos increased by 13.2 percent to 43 days.

 New listings for single-family homes decreased by 2.3 percent in Sarasota and decreased by 0.2 percent in Manatee.
 Sarasota condo new listings decreased by 9.9 percent and Manatee condo new listings decreased by 2.4 percent.

 The number of properties that went under contract during the month increased for single-family homes but decreased for condos.
 Compared to last year, single-family pending sales increased by 7.7 percent in Sarasota County and increased by 7.1 percent in Manatee County.
 Condo pending sales decreased by 16.2 percent in Sarasota and by 3.3 percent in Manatee.

-A balanced market is indicated by the months supply of inventory.
-If supply falls under 5.5 months, the market favors the seller and if supply is over 5.5, the market favors the buyer.
-In Sarasota County, single-family homes are nearly balanced with a 5.4-month supply, while the condo market has shifted to favor the buyer with a 6.1-month supply.
-As for Manatee County, the market favors the seller with a 4.4-month supply for single-family homes and 4.7-month supply for condos.
+The month’s supply of inventory increased in Sarasota, but decreased Manatee County.
+Sarasota single-family homes are now at a 5-month supply, while the condo market continues to favor the buyer with a 6.2-month supply.
+As for Manatee County, the market continues to favor the seller with a 4-month supply for single-family homes and a 4.7-month supply for condos.

 Monthly reports are provided by Florida REALTORS® with data compiled from My Florida Regional Multiple Listing Service.
 For comprehensive statistics dating back to 2005, visit www.MyRASM.com/statistics.